sudomateo/terraform-training/content/core-workflow/provisioning-infrastructure/README.md

 ```

 This initialization output shows that Terraform successfully initialized the
-configuration and downloaded the `aws` provider.
+configuration and downloaded the `hashicorp/aws` provider.

 ```
 Initializing the backend...